coderefinery/git-collaborative/_episodes/03-distributed.md

 $ git remote rm group-repo
 ```

-- We synchronize remotes via the local clone
+We synchronize remotes via the local clone.

-- To see all remotes
+To see all remotes:

 ```shell
 $ git remote -v